Documents Created by Business Analysts

 A brief description for each of these is provided below:

-A document describing solution options, their comparisons, and recommended solutions based on parameters relevant to the organization.
+A document describing solution options, their comparisons, and recommended solution based on parameters relevant to the organization.

 A plan listing all the business analysis activities, to be carried out in the project.
 Generally, it is part of the project plan.